Last updated on March 22nd, 2023 at 05:05 pm

 Whether you use ambient room temperatures, a nighttime heat bulb, or a CHE (see what that looks like and costs here), night temps are often as important as day temps.

 UVB lighting is next on the list to check off.
-You can address this in two ways (again, our lighting guide will save you a ton of time and guesswork here – guide coming soon).
+You can address this in two ways.
 One is by having a dedicated UV light set on the same timer as your basking lamp.

 The other is to use a mercury vapor bulb (MVB) that combines both basking and UV duties in one bulb.
 If you go this route, it is critical to follow published guidelines on how close the MVB bulb is to your basking spot.
 Too much UVB can also cause problems.